Stackelberg-Pareto Synthesis with Quantitative Reachability Objectives: Complexity of the SPS Problem

 \begin{proof}[Proof of Proposition~\ref{prop:finiteMemory}] (1) We first suppose that $C_{\sigma_0} \neq \{(\infty,\ldots, \infty)\}$.
-According to Theorem~\ref{thm:bounded-costs}, from $\sigma_0 \in \mbox{SPS}(G,B)$, one can construct a solution $\sigma_0' \in \mbox{SPS}(G,B)$ that is bounded, thus without cycles.
+According to Theorem~\ref{thm:bounded-costs}, from $\sigma_0 \in \mbox{SPS}(G,B)$, one can construct a solution $\sigma_0' \in \mbox{SPS}(G,B)$ that is Pareto-bounded, thus without cycles.
 Consider a set of witnesses $\wit_{\sigma'_0}$ for this strategy, and the region decomposition of its witnesses.
 Along any witness $\rho$, according to Lemma~\ref{lem:cycle}, it is thus impossible to eliminate cycles.
 Recall that Lemma~\ref{lem:cycle} only considers cycles implying histories in the same region, those cycles with a null weight before visiting Player~$0$'s target; moreover, the last region of $\rho$ is excluded.
 Let us study the memory used by $\sigma'_0$.
-Along a witness $\rho$: \begin{itemize} \item As $\val{\rho} \leq B$ and there is no cycle with a null weight before visiting Player~$0$'s target, it follows that the smallest $h$ such that $\val{h} = \val{\rho}$ has a length $|h| \leq |V|\cdot B \cdot W$ (the presence of $W$ comes from the fact that the arena has been made binary). \item Once Player~$0$'s target is visited and before the last region, $\sigma'_0$ is ``locally'' memoryless inside each region, as there is no cycle. \item In the last region, as soon as a vertex is repeated, we replace $\sigma'_0$ by a memoryless strategy that repeats this cycle forever.
+Along a witness $\rho$: \begin{itemize} \item As $\val{\rho} \leq B$ and there is no cycle with a null weight before visiting Player~$0$'s target, it follows that the smallest prefix $h$ of $\rho$ such that $\val{h} = \val{\rho}$ has a length $|h| \leq |V|\cdot B \cdot W$ (the presence of $W$ comes from the fact that the arena has been made binary). \item Once Player~$0$'s target is visited and before the last region, $\sigma'_0$ is ``locally'' memoryless inside each region, as there is no cycle. \item In the last region, as soon as a vertex is repeated, we replace $\sigma'_0$ by a memoryless strategy that repeats this cycle forever.
 We then get a lasso replacing $\rho$ that has the same value and cost.
 We keep the same notation $\rho$ for this lasso.
 We also keep the notation $\wit_{\sigma'_0}$ for the set of lasso witnesses.
 Notice that for deviations $hv$ such that $h$ belongs to the last region of a witness, the strategy $\punStrat{v,\mem{hv}}$ is memoryless (as $\val{h} < \infty$, see Lemma~\ref{lem:punish}).
-Hence the modification of the witnesses has no impact on the deviating strategies. \end{itemize} Let us study the memory necessary for $\sigma'_0$ in order to produce the new set $\wit_{\sigma'_0}$: \textit{(a)} The number of regions traversed by a witness $\rho$ is bounded by $(t+2) \cdot |\wit_{\sigma'_0}|$.
-Indeed, the number of visited targets increases from $0$ to $t+1$ and the set $\wit_{\sigma'_0}(h)$ decreases until being equal to $\{\rho\}$.
-As there are $|C_{\sigma'_0}|$ witnesses, the total number of traversed regions is bounded by $(t+2) \cdot |C_{\sigma'_0}|^2$ which is exponential by Proposition~\ref{prop:Csigma0}. \textit{(b)} On the first regions traversed by a witness $\rho$, $\sigma'_0$ has to memorize the current history $h \prefix \rho$ until $|h| = |V|\cdot B \cdot W$, which needs an exponential memory.
-Then, on each other region traversed by $\rho$, $\sigma'_0$ is locally memoryless.
-Therefore, the memory necessary for $\sigma'_0$ to produce the lasso witnesses is exponential, as there is an exponential number of regions on which $\sigma'_0$ needs an exponential memory.
+Hence the modification of the witnesses has no impact on the deviating strategies. \end{itemize}